Thol. Thirumavalavan

-Tholkappiyan Thirumavalavan (born 17 August 1962), better known as Thol.
-Thirumavalavan is a political leader, scholar and activist from the southern Indian state of Tamil Nadu.
-He is a Member of Parliament from Chidambaram.
-Founder and President of Viduthalai Chiruthaigal Katchi.
-He rose to prominence in the 1990s as a Dalit leader, and formally entered politics in 1999.
+Thol Thirumavalavan (born on 17 August 1962 as Ramasamy Thirumavalavan), better known as Thol.
+Thirumavalavan is a political leader, and activist from the Indian state of Tamil Nadu.
+He is a member of parliament from Chidambaram.
+Leader and President of Viduthalai Chiruthaigal Katchi.
+He rose to prominence in the 1990s as a bahujan leader, and formally entered politics in 1999.
 His political platform centres on ending caste-based discrimination and consequently the caste system.
 He has also expressed support for Tamil nationalist movements in Sri Lanka.

 He contested the 1999 and 2004 general elections unsuccessfully and won the 2009 general elections from the Chidambaram constituency.
 He won the 2001 state assembly elections in alliance with Dravida Munnetra Kazhagam, a post from which he resigned in 2004 quoting ideological differences with DMK.
 He is an author, and has also acted in Tamil cinema.

 His confrontation with Pattali Makkal Katchi and its leader Ramadoss has resulted in frequent clashes between Dalits and the Vanniyars.
 Both parties have accused each other of instigating violence against the other community.
 Both Thirumavalavan and Ramadoss reconciled their differences and worked together during the period of 2004 to 2009, when they were part of the same electoral alliance.

 In 2019 Thirumavalavan regained his Chidambaram seat and has been a vocal Opposition MP.
 In 2021, he led his party to win 4 seats in the Tamil Nadu legislative assembly.

-Early life

-Thirumavalavan was born on 17 August 1962 in Anganur (a village in present-day Ariyalur district of Tamil Nadu) as the son of Periyammal and Tholkappiyan.

 Education

 He did his Bachelor's course in Chemistry at Presidency college Chennai, Master's degree in Criminology and pursued Law at Madras Law College.
-He completed his Ph.D. at Manonmanium Sundaranar University and was awarded his doctorate in 2018.
+He completed his PhD. at Manonmanium Sundaranar University titled "Religious conversion of Meenakshipuram Dalits – a victimological study" and was awarded his doctorate in 2018.

-Career

-He worked in the government's Forensic Department as a scientific assistant, from which he later resigned in 1999 to contest polls.